 Notes

-- I highly recommend to read the blog post where I share many tips on how to fill and roll.
+- I highly recommend to read the blog post or check out the video where I share many tips on how to fill and roll.
 The first few you make might not be the best, but once you get the hang of it, you will realize how easy it is to make.

 - These spring rolls are highly customizable.
 Fill them with roasted mushrooms, edamame, bean sprouts, tempeh, zucchini noodles, mango, etc.

 - They are best when freshly made, but I think they can be made up to 24 hours ahead of time, especially if you want to bring them to lunch the next day.
-To store them, I recommend to wrap them individually in plastic cling or the rice paper will dry out.
+To store them, I recommend wrapping them individually in a plastic cling or the rice paper will dry out.